Olipear/Portfolio/src/pages/projects/project-1.md

       * Removed the other two line drawings at the top, and moved the preview photo to the right column.

-      Implementing these changes straight away also gave me further opportunity to measure any improvements and see if my assumptions were correct.
+      Implementing these changes straight away gave me an opportunity to measure any improvements.
+These changes didn't impact sales over four months, however that in itself told me the larger line-drawings were superfluous.

       #### Behaviour analysis

-      The low sales meant it was difficult to look at page statistics when trying to see what lead to goal completions.
-However this made it practicable to use the user explorer in google analytics to look at each user's journey through the site.
+      With an average of ~2 online sales per month, it was practical to look at each purchase journey over a year long period.

-      * Purchasers would spend weeks deliberating over their purchase, this made sense for such an expensive purchase.
+      * Most purchasers would spend weeks deliberating over their purchase, returning to the site many times.

-      * The most popular page in the 620 area was the gallery page, this supported my theory that better product visualisation was crucial for improving sales.
+      * During this deliberation the gallery page was the most commonly visited.

       * No purchases were made on mobile, but the gallery was popular here too.
-I noticed that purchasers would use the mobile gallery during their deliberation phase.

-      * Unlike the [621 table](olipear.com), the initial introduction page didn't seem to be a point of abandonment.
-This was unexpected, and stopped me from emulating the page structure I had used there as I originally planned.
+      When I looked at the larger sample of non-purchasers, I saw that many people were

       #### Competitor evaluation